 - low-grade fever

-Most people recover from a head cold in 7-10 days, but symptoms may last longer in some cases.
+Most people recover from a head cold in

 Most people will recover from a head cold without experiencing any complications.
 When complications do arise, they include:

 - Asthma attack: In those with asthma, a cold may trigger an asthma attack.

 - Acute sinusitis: A head cold that does not resolve can eventually contribute to inflammation and infection of the sinuses, a condition known as sinusitis.